chetchavat/elt-test/github_data_model/README.md

 ### Setting up your tap and target
 To do this you will need Python 3.5 or higher (I think, I'm using Python 3.83)

-1. the Postgres target uses a different version of singer-python than the GitHub tap, so we will install the tap and target in virtual environments
+1. We will need to install the tap and target packages in virtual environments, because `target-postgres` uses a different version of `singer-python` than `tap-github`.
-    - `deactivate` returns you to your base project
+    - `deactivate` returns to the base environment
 ```
 python3 -m venv ~/.virtualenvs/tap-github
 source ~/.virtualenvs/tap-github/bin/activate